Castlevania

 Vampire Lord saw competitive play in the OCG 2002.05 format, and was inducted in history as part of the 2002 Asia Champion deck.
 In the early days of Yu-Gi-Oh!
 OCG, powerful removals such as Raigeki, Dark Hole, Ring of Destruction, Mirror Force and Torrential Tribute are all destruction effects.
 This makes Vampire Lord a rather tenacious monster for the opponent to deal with since it could Special Summon itself back during the player’s next Standby Phase after being destroyed.

-Vampire Voivode debut in the OCG with the release of Selection 10.
-The OCG Japanese name of Vampire Voivode is “竜血公ヴァンパイア” meaning “Dragon Blood Prince Vampire”. “竜血公” comes with the yomigana “ドラクレア” to enforce that it should be read as “Dracula”.
+Vampire Voivode debuted in the OCG with the release of Selection 10.
+The OCG Japanese name of Vampire Voivode is “竜血公ヴァンパイア” meaning “Dragon Blood Lord Vampire”. “竜血公” comes with the yomigana “ドラクレア” to enforce that it should be read as “Dracula”.
 The TCG English name of Vampire Voivode comes from the real historical figure Vlad III, also known as Dracula, who held the title Voivode of Wallachia.

 The design of Vampire Voivode bears a resemblance to the gothic rendition of Dracula in his dignified grey look, first seen in Castlevania: Symphony of the Night.
 Dracula’s reviving ability is also replicated in Vampire Voivode.
 When a monster is Special Summoned from the opponent’s graveyard, Vampire Voivode could be Special Summoned from the graveyard by Tributing 2 monsters.